rondinellimorais/HelperLibrary/README.md

 ## Overview ##

-The HelperLibrary framework is a simple iOS static library that contains all work
+The HelperLibrary framework is a static library iOs simple that contains all the implementation of the silly and repetitive work you have to do every time you create a new iOS / OSX project.

-A framework HelperLibrary é uma iOs static library simples que contem toda a implementação do trabalho bobo e repetitivo que você tem que fazer toda vez que cria um novo projeto iOs/OSX.

-HelperLibrary contem uma classe principal chamada `UtilHelper.h` que é recheada de trabalho bobo que venho adicionando desde que comecei a trabalhar com iOS SDK.
-Abaixo está uma lista resumida das coisas que podemos fazer com HelperLibrary:
+HelperLibrary contains a main class called `UtilHelper.h` which is full of silly work that I have been adding since I started working with iOS SDK.
+Below is a brief list of things we can do with HelperLibrary:

-- Criar uma representação `UIColor` a partir do código RGB
+- Create a representation `UIColor` from the RGB code
-- Calcular a altura de um terminado texto (Usado bastante em células dinâmicas de tabelas)
-- Truncar uma string em um determinado tamanho
-- Monitorar o estado da internet e receber uma notificação através de block
-- Verificar se o dispositivo possui uma conexão ativa com a internet
+- Calculate the height of a given text (Used in very dynamic table cells)
+- Truncate a string to a certain size
+- Monitor the state of the Internet and receive notification through block
+- Check that the device has an active connection to the Internet
-- Converte o Token do Push Notification em `NSString`
+- Convert the token Push Notification in `NSString`
-- Salvar um arquivo
-- Marcar um arquivo salvo como No-Backup (Arquivo que não deve ser copiando na sincronização do iCloud)
+- Save a file
+- Mark a file saved as No-Backup (file that should not be copying in sync iCloud)
-- Converter `NSDate` em `NSString` ou virse-versa
+- Convert `NSDate` in `NSString` or otherwise
-- Converter `NSDate` em `NSTimeInterval` ou virse-versa
+- Convert `NSDate` in `NSTimeInterval` or otherwise
-- Criar um `NSDictionary` a partir de uma Query string
+- Create a `NSDictionary` from a Query String
-- E muito mais...
+- And anymore...

-## Generate .framework ##
+## Generate HelperLibrary.framework ##

-Para gerar o arquivo .framework é super simples, basta selecionar o alvo `Framework`, conforme a imagem abaixo:
+For generate the package HelperLibrary.framework is super simple, only select the target `Framework` and compile the project (⌘+B), see image below:

 <div style="float: right"><img src="http://rondinelliharris.xpg.uol.com.br/images/framework_target.png" /></div>

-e compilar o projeto (⌘+B).

-Ao fazer isso HelperLibrary irá criar o pacote `HelperLibrary.framework` em `${PROJECT_DIR}`:
+In doing so HelperLibrary will create the package `HelperLibrary.framework` in `${PROJECT_DIR}`:

 <div style="float: right"><img width="70%" src="http://rondinelliharris.xpg.uol.com.br/images/generate_framework.png" /></div>

 ## Usage ##